 - Increased intraocular pressure, or pressure behind the eyes

-Long-Term Effect of Poppers
+Long-Term Effect Of Poppers (Amyl Nitrite)

-- Allergic reactions on the respiratory system and skin
+- Allergic reactions on the respiratory system and skin.

-- A build-up of fluid pressure within the eye
+- A build-up of fluid pressure within the eye.

-- Skin rash around the nose and mouth
+- Skin rash around the nose and mouth.

-- Methaemoglobinaemia ( it is a blood disorder that can block oxygen supply to body tissue)
+- Methaemoglobinaemia ( it is a blood disorder that can block oxygen supply to body tissue).

-Physical Health Risks of Poppers
+Amyl Nitrite Physical Health Risks